 This plant is not too particular about the pH level of soil and grows well in a mixture with a neutral range.

-It prefers a sandy, well-draining soil, but also likes chalk and loam mixture.
+It prefers a sandy, well-drained soil, but also likes chalk and loam mixture.

 Grooming and Maintenance